 Financial Orders (Following Divorce & Judicial Separation) is an essential course for those looking to develop a practice in this area of law.
 Trainee solicitors are often keen to experience but daunted by this vast subject.
 However, this course will provide you with a solid foundation on which to build your knowledge and increase your confidence.
 It covers a wide range of topics which are likely to be encountered during your early years in practice.

-The course is designed for trainee and junior lawyers or those looking to move into a new area of practice.
+The course is designed for trainee, newly qualified and junior lawyers or those looking to move into a new area of practice.

 - Be provided with an introduction to financial remedy cases